Death Penalty Fast Facts

 Facts:

-As of January 2017, Capital punishment is legal in 31 US states.
+As of August 2017, capital punishment is legal in 31 US states.

-As of January 2017, Capital punishment is legal in 31 US states.
+As of August 2017, capital punishment is legal in 31 US states.

-According to Amnesty International, in 2015, "the United States carried out 28 executions, the lowest number since 1991, while the number of death sentences imposed in the USA (52) was the lowest number since 1977."
+According to the Death Penalty Information Center, 20 people were executed in the United States in 2016, the lowest number since 1991.
+The number of death sentences imposed was 30, a 39% decline from 2015's 40-year low.

-New Mexico and Nebraska abolished the death penalty in 2009 and 2015, respectively.
-The repeal was not retroactive, however.
-Inmates on death row in those states may still be executed.
+There were 2,902 people on death row in the United States on October 1, 2016, the most recent date for which data is available.

 Federal Government:

-The US government has executed three people since 1976.
+The US government has executed four people since 1963.

 Females:

-Sixteen women have been executed since the reinstatement of the death penalty in 1976.
+Sixteen women have been executed since the reinstatement of the death penalty (as of October 1, 2016).

 Juveniles: